aashokrao/MultibranchPipeline/README.md

 Deploy ```target/WebApp.war``` on Tomcat properly for better experience.
 # Multibranch pipeline job
-# Now configured in jenkins, which will trigger automatically while we commit the cod
+# Now co#anotnfigured in jenkins, which will trigger automatically while we commit the cod
 # this is another update
 # another update